TL;DR

 Verdict: Edge's Copilot sidebar provides more visible and immediately useful AI features compared to Chrome's more integrated but subtle approach.

 Chrome provides tab groups with colors, tab search, Memory Saver mode (similar to Sleeping Tabs), and tab previews on hover.
-However, it lacks vertical tabs and split-screen browsing as built-in features.
+Chrome is also introducing vertical tabs in 2026, closing the gap with Edge's long-standing advantage.

 Chrome has the original and largest extension marketplace with 180,000+ extensions.
 It is the primary development target for extension creators, meaning Chrome gets new extensions first.